CALIFORNIA

 Training Requirements: Training is provided for all people interested in working with the DeafBlind community including interpreters, ASL students, interpreting students, and family members.
 Training occurs in a workshop format and topics include causes of DeafBlindness, safe guiding, etiquette, communication techniques and DeafBlind protocol.

 Program Coordination: The program is currently overseen by the Services Personnel Director of DHHSC.
-The agency constantly searches for grant and fundraising opportunities in order to secure funds for services and activities related to the DeafBlind Services Program.
+The agency constantly searches for grant and fundraising opportunities to secure funds for services and activities related to the DeafBlind Services Program.

 Transportation: SSPs can drive DeafBlind clients in their own vehicles but they must first sign a waiver with DHHSC.

-SSP/CN Pay Rate: Program uses volunteers
+SSP/CN Pay Rate: Program uses volunteers at this time

 Other: Additional documentation is currently being developed to enhance services for the community.
 Interpreting services for DeafBlind individuals can be scheduled with Interpreting Services of Central California, a division of DHHSC – interpreting@dhhsc.org.
 Additionally, our agency has two Client Services Specialists who work with the DeafBlind: Angelica Medina-Boersma at angelicamb@dhhsc.org and Joshua Blanco at joshuab@dhhsc.org